 After a day of fun in the sun, it's easy to empty your cooler and forget about it until your next outing.
 But a clean, safe cooler starts before your next picnic even begins.
-Take good care of your cooler and you'll ensure that it's bacteria- and germ-free every time you use it.
-Here's how:
+Take good care of your cooler and you'll help keep it bacteria- and germ-free.

 When you're picnicking, tailgating or barbecuing, things can get messy.
 To make sure you have all the essentials you'll need for quick and easy cleanup, pack a bottle or bar of soap and clean towels.
 You'll also need clean water.
 Try to find out ahead of time if you'll have access to fresh water at your destination.
 If not, bring a few jugs of water from home.
 If that's not possible, pack disposable wipes to clean hands and surfaces before and after cooking and eating.

-Melted ice is a sign that your food is no longer safe and that it's time to toss all leftovers.
+Melted ice is a sign that the temperature has dropped and your food is no longer safe to eat.
+It's time to toss all leftovers.
 While you're at it, immediately throw out all used bags and wrappers so they don't contaminate your cooler.